3mdeb/xen/docs/hypervisor-guide/x86/how-xen-boots.rst

 which indicates the ability to use the PVH boot protocol, and registers ``__pvh_start`` as the entrypoint, entered in 32bit mode.

-A combination of Multiboot 2 and MLE headers is used to implement DRTM for legacy (BIOS) boot.
+A combination of Multiboot 2 and MLE headers is used to implement DRTM.
 The separate entry point is used mainly to differentiate from other kinds of boots.
-It moves a magic number to EAX before jumping into common startup code.
+For a legacy (BIOS) boot, it moves a magic number to EAX before jumping into common startup code.
+For a EFI boot, it resumes execution of Xen.efi which was paused by handing control to a part of a bootloader responsible for initiating DRTM sequence.

 xen.gz